Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Results

-As a complementary, sequence-level assessment of biological plausibility, we scored all SA-generated and stored sequences using ESM2-650M~\cite{linEvolutionaryScaleModeling2023}, a protein language model pretrained on millions of UniRef50 sequences that is entirely independent of the stochastic attention framework (SI Appendix, Table~\ref{tab:esm2}).
-We computed pseudo-perplexity via masked marginal scoring, where lower values indicate a more protein-like sequence.
-SA-generated sequences were statistically indistinguishable from natural family members in four of eight families (Wilcoxon $p > 0.05$; RRM, zf-C2H2, Pkinase, Defensin\_beta), with SA achieving significantly better scores in the Kunitz domain ($4.47$ vs.\ $4.98$, $p < 0.001$, $d{=}{-}0.74$).
-Three families showed modestly higher pseudo-perplexity for SA generation (SH3, WW, PDZ; $d{=}0.6$--$1.0$), though all SA-generated sequences remained well within the range of natural protein sequences (overall mean: $5.71$ vs.\ $5.58$).
-This independent validation confirms that SA-generated sequences are recognized as protein-like by a language model trained on billions of evolutionary sequences.
-We further cross-referenced SA-generated substitutions against published deep mutational scanning (DMS) datasets for the PDZ domain (McLaughlin et al.~\cite{mclaughlinSpatialArchitecture2012}) and the SH3 domain (Faure et al.~\cite{faureDoubleDMS2022}), finding that $91.7\%$ and $90.4\%$ of matched substitutions, respectively, corresponded to experimentally tolerated mutations, significantly exceeding the baseline tolerance rates of $77.5\%$ and $67.5\%$ in the DMS datasets (binomial $p < 10^{-135}$ and $p < 10^{-156}$; SI Appendix, Table~\ref{tab:dms}).
-The continuous DMS fitness scores of SA-generated substitutions were also significantly higher than those of random single mutations (Cohen's $d{=}0.42$ and $0.70$), confirming that the Boltzmann sampling procedure preferentially generates substitutions that have been experimentally validated as functional.
+As a complementary, sequence-level assessment of biological plausibility, we scored all SA-generated and stored sequences using ESM2-650M~\cite{linEvolutionaryScaleModeling2023}, a protein language model pretrained on UniRef50 sequences that is entirely independent of SA (SI Appendix, Table~\ref{tab:esm2}).
+Overall, the model scored SA-generated sequences comparably to natural family members, with mean pseudo-perplexity $5.71$ versus $5.58$ for stored sequences.
+Lower pseudo-perplexity indicates a sequence the model finds more typical of natural proteins.
+In five of eight families, SA scored as well as the stored sequences or better: indistinguishable in four (RRM, zf-C2H2, Pkinase, Defensin\_beta; Wilcoxon $p > 0.29$) and significantly \emph{better} in Kunitz ($4.47$ vs.\ $4.98$, $p < 0.001$, $d{=}{-}0.74$).
+In the other three families (SH3, WW, PDZ), SA scored modestly higher ($d{=}0.60$--$1.03$), though all generated sequences remained within the range of natural proteins.
+Beyond this language-model scoring, we cross-referenced SA-generated substitutions against published deep mutational scanning (DMS) datasets to ask whether the Boltzmann sampling procedure preferentially generates individually tolerated mutations (SI Appendix, Tables~\ref{tab:esm2} and \ref{tab:dms}).
+For the PDZ domain (DLG4/PSD-95 PDZ3~\cite{mclaughlinSpatialArchitecture2012}), $91.7\%$ of $4{,}313$ matched substitutions were classified as experimentally tolerated, and for the SH3 domain (GRB2 SH3~\cite{faureDoubleDMS2022}), $90.4\%$ of $2{,}396$ matched substitutions were tolerated.
+Because SA preferentially substitutes at variable, more tolerant positions, comparing these rates against the overall dataset tolerance rate ($77.5\%$ and $67.5\%$) conflates position selection with residue choice.
+We therefore used a position-matched null that asks, for each position SA substituted, how often a randomly chosen tested substitution at that same position is tolerated.
+Against this stricter null, SA-generated substitutions remained significantly enriched in both families, indicating that SA selects function-compatible residues beyond simply targeting tolerant positions.
+The enrichment held for PDZ ($91.7\%$ vs.\ $84.3\%$, $1.09\times$, $p < 10^{-77}$) and SH3 ($90.4\%$ vs.\ $74.9\%$, $1.21\times$, $p < 10^{-121}$), and a conservation-matched null gave the same result (SI Appendix, Table~\ref{tab:dms-null}).
+The continuous DMS fitness scores of SA-generated substitutions were likewise significantly higher than those of random single mutations (Wilcoxon $p < 10^{-20}$; SI Appendix, Tables~\ref{tab:esm2} and \ref{tab:dms}).
+Taken together, these results indicate that the Boltzmann sampling procedure preferentially generates substitutions that are individually compatible with function in DMS assays, choosing both tolerant positions and tolerated residues, without any explicit fitness objective.
+However, they do not by themselves establish that every full generated sequence is functional, and the DMS evidence is limited to these two domains.